sys27/xFunc/README.md

 xFunc is a small-sized and portable application that you can use to create complex mathematical expressions which will be automatically computed.
 It can be used by teachers and students alike.

+Note: The WPF application (xFunc UI) was migrated to a separate repository [xFunc.UI](https://github.com/sys27/xFunc.UI).

 ## Features:

 * Calculating expressions ([supported functions and operations](https://github.com/sys27/xFunc/wiki/Supported-functions-and-operations));